amazon-science/gan-control/README.md

    1. Download the caffe `dex_imdb_wiki.caffemodel` model from [IMDB-WIKI](https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/#:~:text=real%20age%20estimation%20trained%20on%20imdb-wiki).
    2. Convert the model to pytorch.
 You can use this [converter](https://github.com/vadimkantorov/caffemodel2pytorch).

-## Inference
-Download the [trained GAN](https://drive.google.com/file/d/19v0lX69fV6zQv2HbbYUVr9gZ8ZKvUzHq/view?usp=sharing) and save it in `resources/gan_models`.

-Examples on how to explicitly and implicitly control the GAN's generation can be found in `notebooks/gan_control_inference_example.ipynb`.

-Examples include:
-1. Explicitly controlling pose.
-2. Explicitly controlling age.
-3. Explicitly controlling hair color.
-4. Explicitly controlling illumination.
-5. Explicitly controlling expression.
-6. Accessing and implicitly modifying the GAN's latent space.

-Examples for projecting images to latent space can be found in `notebooks/projection_example.ipynb`.

 ## Citation
 Please consider citing our work if you find it useful for your research: